At a glance

 Many women will also be feeling the burn around now, pregnancy heartburn that is, which can be a real pain.
 Eating little and often is better than larger meals with long gaps.
 Also, it’s a good idea to cut down on very rich, spicy or fatty foods, as hard as that may be when cravings are calling you.

-Are you getting enough calcium for your pregnancy needs?
-With cheese and milk being a big part of a normal diet it’s usually not a problem.
+Are you getting enough calcium during pregnancy?
+With cheese and milk being an important part of a balanced diet it’s usually not a problem.
 But what if you’re lactose-intolerant?
 Well, you’ll be surprised how many products are calcium-fortified.
 Next time you’re shopping look out for the labels on orange juice, soy milk, almond milk and cereals, many of them have added calcium.

 For calcium to be properly absorbed your body needs enough vitamin D, which is good for healthy bones generally.
 Even if you’re getting loads of sun, you still need to take a daily vitamin D supplement of 10 micrograms when you’re pregnant and keep taking one after birth.